-We know that packing can sometimes be a chore, and when you have to do it in a short period of time, it can also become stressful.
-Whether you have a week to pack, or only have one day, there are some things you can do to make the process more efficient, and ensure that everything gets where it needs to go.
+As experienced Pembroke movers, we know that packing can sometimes be a chore, and when you have to do it in a short time, it’s always stressful.
+However, whether you have a week to pack or only have one day, there are some things you can do to make the process more efficient and ensure that everything gets where it needs to go.

 Remember to breathe.
-It may seem like a lot, and that you will never be able to pack a house in one day.
-Trust us, you will.
+It may seem like a lot, and you will never be able to pack a house in one day.
+But, trust us, you will.
 Just because it seems impossible doesn’t mean it is.
 The key is to take it step by step.

 Make a Checklist